 Information

-and INSPIRATION for Difference Makers
+and INSPIRATION for Difference Maker Educators

-"…For every dollar invested, there is a return of more than 11 dollars.
+for every dollar spent you get a $11 benefit"…For every dollar invested, there is a return of more than 11 dollars.
 The lead researcher told us “These are unprecedented returns, particularly given that, while the estimates of the costs are clear, only a portion of the possible benefits are captured.”
 Benefits include reductions in child aggression, substance abuse, delinquency, and violence; lower levels of depression and anxiety; and increased grades, attendance, and performance in core academic subjects."

 Six years later, a team that includes authors of the 2011 meta-analysis, has completed a new meta-analysis.
 The new findings were published on July 12th, 2017 in the peer-reviewed journal Child Development.
 The study analyzed results from 82 different interventions involving more than 97,000 students from kindergarten to high school, and the effects were assessed six months to 18 years after the programs ended.